Islay Accommodation

 Fairy Hill Cottage Islay

-One of the Islay cottages with a charming name, this Islay cottage accommodation is situated in Kildalton.
-Islay whisky fans should consider this one as it sits at the end of the trail.
+One of the Islay cottages with an incredibly charming name, this Islay cottage accommodation is situated in Kildalton.
 Three famous whisky distilleries are nearby, including Ardbeg.
-Perhaps within staggering distance, if you want to try a tasting tour…
+Well within staggering home distance after a whisky tour or two.

-The cottage boasts two double bedrooms, lovely relaxed decor, and all the mod-cons you’d expect.
-It’s perfect for a family holiday on the isle of Islay if you’re passionate about wildlife, as there’s plenty nearby.
-This is the only accommodations on the Isle of Islay I’ve found that includes a Celtic harp if you fancy learning it!
+The cottage boasts three luxurious bedrooms, two bathrooms, lovely relaxed decor, and all the mod-cons you’d expect.
+It’s perfect for a family holiday on the Isle of Islay if you’re passionate about wildlife.

-Private parking is provided outside the cottage, along with plenty of peace and quiet.
-Just how cottages on the isle of Islay should be.
-The garden boasts its own stone walls, along with superb views over the surrounding Islay countryside.
-Views of the Fairy Hill on Islay itself can also be enjoyed.
-Take a seat in the garden for a while with a coffee to start your day.
+Private parking is provided outside the cottage, along with plenty of peace and quiet – how cottages on the Isle of Islay should be.
+The garden boasts its own stone walls, along with superb views of the beautiful beaches near the fairy-tale cottage.

 Islay Old School Cottages